ucsb-cs9/f24-burk/labs/menu/README.md

 ## The Program

 Now that you have your menu and order types,  you can use them to make a program that lets people order off a menu.
 Write it in a file called `main.py`.
+You'll want to import the `Menu` and `Order` classes that you wrote earlier;  that code will be doing most of the work.
+See the Notes section for more on importing.

 Your program should take exactly one command line argument.
 This argument is the path to a TSV file (the format is described below).
 When the program starts, it